 When thinking about these classifications, be sure to consider the extent of your whitewater experience.
 Assuming you’re a first-timer, it’s important to remember that a Class I whitewater rafting trip might be most appropriate if you were doing this on your own, but even as a beginner, you can reasonably participate on a rafting trip having up to Class IV whitewater, if you’re going with a guided whitewater rafting outfitter.
 Class V whitewater rafting trips are extremely challenging, and most whitewater outfitters won’t agree to take you on a Class V whitewater rafting trip unless you’ve gotten some previous experience on at least a Class IV whitewater trip.

 For example, if you live in the mid-Atlantic region, you have a great choice of whitewater rafting trips ranging from Class I all the way up to Class V, from as little as an hour, to just a few hours away.
-Whitewater Challengers offers Class I, Class II and Class III whitewater rafting trips on the Lehigh River in northeastern Pennsylvania, and on the Salmon River in New York’s Adirondacks region.
+Whitewater Challengers offers Class I, Class II and Class III whitewater rafting trips on the Lehigh River in northeastern Pennsylvania.
 You can find Class IV and sometimes Class V whitewater on their Hudson River and Black River rafting adventures in New York.

 If you live in the mid-West or plains states, your choices are a little more limited, unless you’re willing to travel a bit farther (either east or west) to find the kinds of mountain ranges that provide the kind of gradient needed for whitewater rafting rivers.
 Of course, if you live anywhere from the Rockies to the Pacific Coast, you’re probably surrounded by mountains, and a real diversity of whitewater rafting opportunities that, again, span the range from Class I up to Class V whitewater.